 Johnny Cardenas is entering his seventh season as head coach of the Lumberjack baseball programnwith a 168-172 and his 10thnseason overall in Nacogdoches.
 SFA is coming off a 20-35 overall season, finishing 11-19 in Southland Conference play, finishing just three wins shy of its 2014 mark.

-He has the Lumberjacks coming off its best season in the history of the program, winning a school-record 37 games last season, including a 20-13 record in Southland Conference play.
+In 2011 Cardenas lead the Lumberjacks to their best season in the history of the program, winning a school-record 37 games last season, including a 20-13 record in Southland Conference play.
 The season was highlighted by outfielder Bryson Myles, who was taken in the sixth round by the Cleveland Indians after a being named the SLC player, hitter and newcomer of the year, as well as being named to six different all-America teams.
 Myles became the first player in league history to sweep player, hitter and newcomer of the year.

-In his second season at the helm, Cardenas led the team to a 34 win season, including a 20-12 record in Southland Conference play.
+In his second season at the helm, Cardenas led the team to a 34-win season, including a 20-12 record in Southland Conference play.
 That quick turnaround was enough to earn Cardenas the honor of Southland Conference Coach of the Year in 2010, the first time an SFA coach has ever earned a postseason honor.
-In three years he has amassed an overall record of 94-75 and watched on as eight players have earned all-conference honors.

 He was hired in August 2005 and has served as an assistant coach and recruiting coordinator before being named head coach in July of 2008.
-He led the Lumberjacks to the program's second appearance in the Southland Conference Tournament, going 23-32 overall and producing three all-conference players: Erich Lehmann, Sean Meyers and Richard Folmer.
+He led the 'Jacks to the program's second appearance in the SLC Conference Tournament, going 23-32 overall and producing three all-conference players: Erich Lehmann, Sean Meyers and Richard Folmer.

 He has also served as a head coach in the Texas Collegiate League in both 2006 and 2007, earning TCL Coach of the Year honors in 2007 after leading the Wichita Falls Roughnecks to the Rogers Hornsby Division title.
 That season he not only tutored the league's player of the year, but also the league's overall batting champion.